AndreHiratsuka/Projeto_Final_IA_Unifesp/README.md

-# Projeto_Final_IA_Unifesp
+# Final Project_AI_Unifesp
-Projeto Final da disciplina de Inteligência Artificial pela Unifesp
+Final project for the discipline of Artificial Inteligence for Federal University of São Paulo (Unifesp)

-Link para vídeo de apresentação do trabalho: https://youtu.be/xLyA8xPrd7g
+Link for the presentation in portuguese: https://youtu.be/xLyA8xPrd7g

-Link para slides da apresentação: https://docs.google.com/presentation/d/1Aya0bxCdqaHhex7-JOgzfLmnY-Vh5HukBwWQQ3WF8yo/edit?usp=sharing
+Link for the slides of the presentation: https://docs.google.com/presentation/d/1Aya0bxCdqaHhex7-JOgzfLmnY-Vh5HukBwWQQ3WF8yo/edit?usp=sharing